buzanits/booosta-graph2/README.md

 ## Type "Bar2"

 _Bar2_ shows an enhanced bar chart.
+The data is formatted like in the _Bar_ type.

 ### Instantiation in Booosta framework